 Split by Brexit, Labour kicks off conference showdown

-Yet the same divisions over Europe that saw Boris Johnson's right-wing Conservatives lose their working majority -- and make a general election appear inevitable -- are also tearing apart Labour on the left.
+Yet the same divisions over Europe that saw Boris Johnson's right-wing Conservatives lose their working majority are also tearing apart Labour on the left.

 The 119-year-old party's support base consists of cosmopolitan city-dwelling europhiles and traditional working-class communities that rejected Brussels in the 2016 referendum.

 Polls show these views have become even more entrenched today -- a polarisation that further complicates Corbyn's bid to find a unifying stance.